-Gerry and I (Shannon) love a morning at the farmer’s market.
-Wherever we have lived, we always find the local spot to grab locally grown produce, sourced honey, and any other goodies!
-When we moved to the east coast of NC, it definitely made things a little more difficult in regards to dining out, finding meat-less options, but the farms growing vegetables were of abundance.
+We love a morning at the farmers market and love sharing farmers market tips.
+Wherever we have lived, we always find the local spot to grab locally grown produce.
+We love locally sourced honey, and any other goodies available!
+When we moved to the east coast of NC, it definitely made things a little more difficult in regard to dining out.
+There are barriers to finding meat-less options, but the farms growing vegetables are in abundance.

-There is something about a farmer’s market that stirs the tastebuds, and makes us want to use everything we see to cook a fun, and healthy meal.
-When we make purchases from local produce growers, we not only feel healthier, but we feel content with the fact that we are supporting local.
-Plus, I tend to believe that if farmers see that their produce sales are thriving, maybe they will venture away from farming animals.
+There is something about a farmer’s market that stirs the tastebuds.
+It also makes us want to use everything we see to cook a fun, and healthy meal.
+When we make purchases from local produce growers, we feel healthier.
+We feel content with the fact that we are supporting our local economy.
+Plus, we tend to believe that if farmers see that their produce sales are thriving, maybe they will venture away from farming animals.

 - Bring your own bags- first, you are contributing to keeping the costs low if your local farmer doesn’t have to provide bags, but also, really, it is better for the environment.
 Do we have to go there?

 - Talk to the farmers.
-We like to talk to the people we are buying our produce from by getting to know more about their fields, their growing practices- are their practices chemical-free and/or organic?
+This is our favorite of the farmers market tips!
+We like to talk to the people we are buying our produce from by getting to know more about their fields, and their growing practices- are their practices chemical-free and/or organic?
 If they don’t farm animals, and only grow produce, then I make that farm a priority!
 It’s really cool to talk to those who source honey; they are passionate and you can learn so much about the process.

-I’ve never met anyone who isn’t smiling when they are walking around a farmer’s market.
+We’ve never met anyone who isn’t smiling when they are walking around a farmers market.
 It is a calming place to be, even when it is bustling with vendors and patrons.
-Ask around and find out where the local farmer’s market is to you and make a plan to visit it, and visit it often.
+Ask around and find out where the local farmer’s market is to you.
+Make a plan to visit it, and visit it often.
 You won’t be disappointed!

 HERE is a great farmers market locator if you are searching for the closest market or co-op near you.